accert-dev/ACCERT/docs/source/user/build_your_own.rst

 Prepare the input file
 ----------------------

-After the database table is created, you can start preparing the input file for your user-defined model.
+After the database table is created, you can start preparing the input file for your user-defined reference model.
 The input file should be in the son format.
-Run the following command to make changes to ACCERT schema to accept the user-defined model.
+Run the following command to make changes to ACCERT schema to accept the user-defined reference model.

 .. code-block:: bash

     python ACCERT/src/scripts/prepared_input.py

-The script will generate a list of accepted values for the user-defined model.
+The script will generate a list of accepted values for the user-defined reference model.
 The user can fill in the input file with the accepted values.
 The input file should be in the son format.
 Here is an example of the input file.

 .. include:: ../../../tutorial/user_defined/user_defined_input.son
    :literal:

-Run your own model
+Run your own reference model
 ---------------------------

-After the input file is prepared, you can run the model with the following command.
+After the input file is prepared, you can run the reference model with the following command.

 .. code-block:: bash